Kiuwan logo

 Mariott International (2018)

 In 2018, the Mariott International hotel chain was hacked by threat actors.
-Up to 500 million guests’ personal data was stolen.
-This information included credit cards, passport numbers, names, and addresses stretching back to 2014.
+Up to 500 million guests’ personal data was stolen, including credit cards, passport numbers, names, and addresses stretching back to 2014.
 As in the other cases, this prompted dissatisfied customers to sue Mariott International for losses related to their stolen data.
 After announcing the data breach, the hotel chain also witnessed an 8.7% share drop.

 How Data Breaches Influence Perceptions